Robotic Surgery: A New Era in Medical Science

 Its advantages over standard surgery include:

-• Minimal Scarring: It uses smaller cuts than standard surgery and heals faster.
+• Minimal Scarring: Minimally incisional surgery leaves smaller scars than standard surgery and heals faster.

-• Reduced Blood Loss: Robotic surgery uses advanced technology that provides greater precision and control, which reduces the risk of blood loss during surgery.
+• Reduced Blood Loss: Roboticsurgery utilizes advanced technology that offers greater precision and control, decreasing the risk of blood loss during surgery.

-• Shorter Hospital Stay: Patients who undergo this surgery usually spend less time in the hospital than those who undergo traditional surgery.
+• Shorter Hospital Stay: Patients who opt for this surgery typically spend less time in the hospital than those undergoing traditional surgeries.

 Robotic Surgery